Definition:

 - Auditor’s understanding of the entity and its environment

 We will understand the PM Calculation with an example.
-Let us assume that XYZ Company has a net income of $100 M. From understanding the Company and previous year audits, it’s determined that the net income of the company is an appropriate benchmark.
+Let us assume that XYZ Company has a net income of $100 M. From understanding the Company and previous year audits, we have determined that the company’s net income is an appropriate benchmark.

 Net Income = $100M